eececan/CS319-1-Project/README.md

 	- Coordinates the university fairs and notifies guides about the university fairs.
 	- Views all the guides and their performance.
 	- Has a dashboard for high school statistics.
-	- Manages individual tours.
 	- Views all the events.
 4. Advisor:
-	- Advisors accept the applications made by school counselors.
+	- Advisors manage the applications made by school counselors or individual students.
-	- **Maybe** manually selects guides for acceptep tours.
+	- **Maybe** manually selects guides for accepted tours.
 	- Each advisor is responsible for managing all tours **scheduled for a specific day**.
 	- Advisors must consider the priorities while accepting high school applications.
 5. Guide:
 	- Chooses an accepted tour for guidance if they are available.
 	- Logs their work hours for tours, individual tours, or university fairs (For monthly payment).
-Note that this log system might be unnecessary as the system might also record the guides working hours.
+Note that this log system might be unnecessary as the system might also record the guides' working hours.
 	- Leads tours for prospective students and provides information about the university.
 	- **Note:** Prospective guides in training might be added as another user.
 6. Prospective Student: